 The school understands that for some parents, supporting their children with homework or providing them with a quiet space to concentrate and complete the tasks set can be challenging.

-For this reason the school has homework clubs for KS1 and KS2 where children can be supported with some of their homework.
+For this reason, the school has homework clubs for KS1 and KS2 where children can be supported with some of their homework.
 These clubs are weekly.
 They are not intended to replace daily reading which must take place at home.
+From Easter, children in Reception will be welcome at homework club as part of their transition, preparing them for KS1.